-- rs1 does not contain a capability. - rs2 does not contain an integer (for CINCOFFSET). - The capability in rs1 does not have type = 0 (linear) or type = 1 (non-linear).
+- x[rs1] is not a capability.

+- x[rs2] is not an integer (for CINCOFFSET).

+- x[rs1] does not have type = 0 (linear) or type = 1 (non-linear).

-If no exception is raised: For CINCOFFSET, the offset is read from rs2.
+If no exception is raised: For CINCOFFSET, the offset is read from x[rs2].
 For CINCOFFSETIMM, the offset is the 12-bit sign-extended immediate field imm.
 If the offset is 0, the instructions are semantically equivalent to MOVC rd, rs1.
-Otherwise, the instructions are equal to an atomic execution of MOVC rd, rs1 followed by an increment of the cursor field of rd by the offset.
+Otherwise, the instructions are equal to an atomic execution of MOVC rd, rs1 followed by an increment of x[rd].cursor by the offset.